cheind/gae-progress/ReadMe.md

 There are a number of steps involved in authentication via OpenID Connect, a fact that could throw of users from using your API as developing clients becomes too complex.
 As a consequence each `User` is also assigned an API key that can be used as an alternative way of authentication.

 The API key is randomly generated id that can be passed along with each `progressApi` request.
-If the backend API detects that an API key has been passed along with a request, it looks up the corresponding `User` and verifies that the two Api keys match.
+When the backend API detects that an API key is present on a request, it looks up the corresponding `User` and verifies that the two API keys match.

 The API key is a string assembled from two parts `User-UUID`.
 The former part is the MD5 hashed E-Mail address of the user and the latter part is a [Universally unique identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier).
 Encoding the user information in the API key has the advantage to be able to directly lookup the `User` entity via it's key, compared to a costly query.